anchat1990/gitpitch/PITCHME.md

 ![many-merges](assets/image/many-merges.jpeg)

 Note:
-we keep merging, and the git history gets littered with merge commits
+we keep merging, and the git history gets littered with merge commits.
+Because i used gerrit, i was only allowed to have 1 commit per CR, and thats why i had to learn how to rebase.
 ---

 ### Case 2: Both my-feature and master have new commits